The pyproject.toml file

 ]

-If no format is specified, it will default to include both sdist
+If no format is specified, it will default to include both sdist and wheel.

 exclude = ["my_package/excluded.py"]